MakeSchool-Tutorials/MakeSchoolNotes-Swift3-V2/P00-Introduction-to-Make-School-Notes/content.md

 1. Create, edit and delete notes.
 1. Give each note a title and body.
-1. Save notes between app launches (data persistence.)
+1. Save notes between app launches (data persistence).
 1. View a scrollable list of existing notes.

 # What You'll Learn